The intrinsic stable normal cone: Introduction

 for a line bundle $L$ on $X$.
 These formulas for the oriented Chow groups are only valid for smooth $X$, but one has a straightforward extension to the general case using Borel-Moore homology.
 The general theory gives us classes

-In this setting the pushforward maps on the oriented Chow groups are restricted to {\em oriented} proper morphisms.
-This still allows one to achieve a refinement of the usual Gromov-Witten-type invariants in case the given perfect deformation theory $E_\bullet$ not only has virtual rank zero, but also has trivial virtual determinant bundle (more generally, the determinant bundle should admit a square root line bundle).
+In this setting the push-forward maps on the oriented Chow groups are restricted to {\em oriented} proper morphisms.
+This still allows one to achieve a refinement of the usual Gromov-Witten type invariants in case the given perfect deformation theory $E_\bullet$ not only has virtual rank zero, but also has trivial virtual determinant bundle modulo squares.
 In this case, we have

-where $\GW(k)$ is the Grothendieck-Witt group of the base-field $k$.
-Applying the rank homomorphism $\GW(k)\to \Z$ recovers the classical degree.
-We hope that this approach will prove useful in studying the enumerative geometry of real varieties.
+where $\GW(k)$ is the Grothendieck-Witt group of the base-field $k$; applying the rank homomorphism $\GW(k)\to \Z$ recovers the classical degree.
+We hope that this approach will prove useful, for example, in studying the enumerative geometry of real varieties, where one takes the signature rather than the rank to obtain the relevant invariant.